generativefm/generative.fm/.github/CONTRIBUTING.md

 For these reasons, while I'm grateful for the generosity of those who willing to spend their time writing code for the site, **for the time being it's unlikely I will be accepting any outside pull requests.
 See below for better ways you can contribute.**

 This project is a learning experience for me, and one thing I'd love to learn is how to manage an open source project.
 Eventually I will be more open to outside contributions, but not at the moment.
-If you like, keep an eye out for [issues tagged "accepting pull requests,"](https://github.com/generative-music/generative.fm/labels/accepting%20pull%20requests) but no promises.
+If you like, keep an eye out for [issues labeled "help wanted,"](https://github.com/generative-music/generative.fm/labels/help%20wanted) but no promises.

 Thanks for understanding.